 Interestingly, real-life skaters are loving these shoes!
 “These are easily one of the most comfortable shoes I have ever worn.
 Got the Vallely bc he’s hands down my favorite skater of all time and he’s a great guy,” one shopper said.
 “Love the design and feel of the shoe and will definitely get another pair in the future.“

 Not only is the Catiba Pro insanely stylish, but it’s also super affordable at just $89 for most suede styles.
 The vegan leather version will cost you $139.

 The Berrics Catiba Pro design is $120 for suede and $139 for vegan leather.
 A high-top version of the Catiba Pro is available too in black, off-white, or black and white for $119.

 Cariuma Shoes Review: What Do Customers Think?

-To give you the full picture in this Cariuma shoes review, we hunted for customer feedback both on and off the brand site.
+To give you the full picture in this CARIUMA shoes review, I hunted for customer feedback both on and off the brand site.
 Let’s start by looking at some of the brand’s overall ratings on trusted review sites:

-Cariuma has a rating of 3.5/5 on Trustpilot.
-Many customers said in their Cariuma review that they loved the fit of the shoes and how comfortable they are.
-Yet negative experience with customer service brought this rating down.
+Many customers said in their CARIUMA review that they loved the fit of the shoes and how comfortable they are.
+One wrote:

 Getting the right size shoe matters, so I set out to find if CARIUMA runs true to size.
-In one CARIUMA shoes review I landed on, I read that the products fit true to size, so they shouldn’t differ drastically from what you’re used to.
+In one CARIUMA shoes review I landed on, I read that the products do fit true to size, so they shouldn’t differ drastically from what you’re used to.
 However, if your shoe size tends to vary, they do recommend that you size up.

 Where to Buy Cariuma Shoes